 I don't mean drugs, I'm not trying to boast,

 Mom and Pop took photos up and down the coast.

 Out West, Up North, they made people smile

-and I rocked and I rode with them mile after mile.
+and I rocked and I rolled with them mile after mile.

 Got a little sister, showed her the streets,